ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 - sending alerts via e-mail, SMS and Jabber
 - data stored in a relational database

-[Zabbix] ships with an API for developers that provides access to almost all functions in [Zabbix].
-It supports a two-way integration with most other software.
-The API can be used to integrate [Zabbix] functions into third-party software.
+[Zabbix] ships with a developer API that provides access to almost all of the functionality in [Zabbix].
+It supports two-way integration with most other software.
+The API can be used to integrate [Zabbix] functions into third party software.

 ## Debian Packages